IB Middle Years Programme

 - Learn for understanding – Not just to memorise facts or topics and prepare for exams.

-- Train yourself to:
+- Train oneself to:

-- Organise and plan their work
+- Organise and plan one’s work

 - Meet deadlines